simeonpashley/simeonpashley.github.io/_posts/2010-07-09-10-incredible-css-resources.md

 9\.
 [CSS Tutorials from Html.net](http://www.html.net/tutorials/css/)

 This site provides free tutorials for building a CSS website.
 Plus, it gives an explanation on how CSS works and what it is.
-Don’t want to wade through English instructions?
+Don't want to wade through English instructions?
 Choose to read the tutorials in your native tongue with translation options that include Dutch, Arabic, French, Spanish, and much more.